meken/cloud-hackathons/hacks/agent-runtime-ops/README.md

 ### Introduction

-We'll start with a complete Python agent built with the Google Agent Development Kit (ADK).
+We already have a complete Python agent built with the Google Agent Development Kit (ADK).
 The agent includes tools for looking up customer orders (`lookup_order`), checking warehouse inventory (`check_inventory`), reviewing store policies (`search_product_faq`), and processing refunds (`process_refund`).

 Before containerizing and deploying to the cloud, we'll verify that the agent behaves correctly and executes its tools in a local development environment.

 ### Description

 The sample agent can be found [TODO: Git repo](https://github.com), clone it to your Cloud Shell.
+Install its dependencies in a Python virtual environment.

+> [!NOTE] We recommend using `uv`, which is already installed on CloudShell, to manage dependencies and virtual environments.

-Create and activate a Python virtual environment, and install the required dependencies.
-Set up the authentication to use Agent Platform Authentication and start running the playground.
+Set up the authentication to use Agent Platform Authentication (API keys are not allowed).
+Start and seed the Firestore emulator using the provided `setup-emulator.sh` script and launch the ADK web playground.

-> [!NOTE]
-> By default the agent will use the default Firestore database in the project.
-Typically during development you'de either use an [emulator](https://docs.cloud.google.com/firestore/native/docs/emulator) or have a test detabase; if you prefer to go on that path don't forget to seed the database with test data.
+Verify that you get relevant answers when the agent is prompted with the test queries.

 ### Success Criteria

 - Python virtual environment is created and dependencies are installed without errors.
+- Authentication for Agent Platform is set up (without API keys!).
 - The agent successfully answers the following test queries and executes the appropriate tool functions
   - Order lookup: *"What is the status of order ORD-1001?"*
   - Inventory check: *"How many Wireless Headphones are in stock?"*